-(a) The following ‘Winter Rules’ will operate with immediate effect.
+(a) The following ‘Winter Rules’ will be withdrawn on the 1st June 2018

 These ‘Winter Rules’ supersede all previously published versions.

 (a) “A ball lying on a closely-mown area through the green may be lifted, without penalty, and cleaned.
 Before lifting the ball, the player must mark its position.
 Having lifted the ball, he must place it on a spot within six inches of, and not nearer the hole than, where it originally lay, that is not in a hazard and not on a putting green.

 (b) A player may place his ball only once and it is ‘in play’ when it has been placed [Rule

 20-4].
 If the ball fails to come to rest on the spot on which it is placed, Rule 20-3d

 (c) If the ball when placed does come to rest on the spot on which it is placed and it subsequently moves, there is no penalty and the ball must be played as it lies, unless the provisions of any other Rule apply.